parsabsh/linux-notes/README.md

 echo ${!fruits[@]}          # keys echo ${fruits[@]}           # values
-# notice that "umadam" key appears once even though we defined it twice
+# notice that "apple" key appears once even though we defined it twice
 # notice that the index orders are different from how we inserted them
 echo ${#fruits[@]}
 ```